 For guidance regarding reference and background checks, please refer to U204 Reference and Background Checks.

 An applicant may not be offered or start in a position until the required seven-day posting period has been completed and a proper search has been conducted.

-In addition, HR-Operations will verify that a proposed hire is eligible for University employment (e.g., meets the basic qualifications, has applied to the position, has completed the background check, and any other job requirements and has not been terminated for cause if previously employed by the University).
+In addition, the Shared Services Office will verify that a proposed hire is eligible for University employment (e.g., meets the basic qualifications, has applied to the position, has completed the background check, and any other job requirements and has not been terminated for cause if previously employed by the University).

 The HRP or hiring manager must use the approved standard offer letter.

-- HR-Talent Acquisition does not review or approve offer letters.
-HR-Talent Acquisition authors standard templates to ensure consistency in appearance and to define benefits and other broad employment terms in a consistent manner.
-Units can share language variations which HR-Talent Acquisition will maintain for auditing purposes.
+- The Center of Expertise - Talent Acquisition does not review or approve offer letters.
+The Center of Expertise - Talent Acquisition authors standard templates to ensure consistency in appearance and to define benefits and other broad employment terms in a consistent manner.
+Units can share language variations which the Center of Expertise - Talent Acquisition will maintain for auditing purposes.

 - HR-Compensation does not review or approve offer letters.
 HR-Compensation provides base pay references (i.e., external market data and internal peer data via Workday, when available) to inform the level of base pay.
 If base pay falls outside of the competitive range (i.e., +/- 10%), units can share the rationale, which HR-Compensation will maintain for auditing purposes.